Average Settlement for a Rear-End Collision in Florida

-Are you curious about an average settlement for a rear-end collision with injuries?
-Speak with a qualified personal injury attorney today to discuss the facts of your case and what you may recover.
+Are you wondering about the average settlement for a rear-end collision in Florida?
+Speak with a qualified Florida car accident attorney today to discuss the facts of your case and learn about potential compensation.

 Most rear-end collisions occur when one car is traveling at a slower speed or is at a complete stop.
 For example, you may know someone who was rear-ended when they were stopped at a stoplight.

 However, rear-end collisions can also occur when cars are traveling on roads and highways.
 There are a few common factors that contribute to these types of accidents.

 Most of us have experienced an impatient driver behind us.
 In these situations, that driver may engage in the dangerous act of tailgating.
 Tailgating occurs when a driver follows the car in front of them too closely.

 When drivers fail to maintain a safe distance from the car in front of them, this creates significantly less reaction time to any sudden changes in speed or stops.
 As a result, if the car in front brakes suddenly, avoiding a rear-end collision may be impossible.